Ewm24k/smartkiddo-verse/learning-adventureprompt.md

 **Layout / alignment (critical — this is the #1 source of bugs):**
 - `html, body { margin:0; padding:0; width:100%; height:100%; overflow:hidden; }`

+There are two valid ways to make the stage fill the window.
+Pick based on what the person asked for (default to FIT if they didn't say):

+**Option A — FIT (letterbox/pillarbox, shows the entire image, may show bars):**
 - Do **NOT** put the background on a `100vw x 100vh` element with `background-size: cover`.
 Cover-cropping scales/crops the image to a *different* aspect ratio than the source at almost every window size,